 “It’s the pyramid of shame,” Mrs. Finnegan informed me with a confrontational smile.
 “What do you think of it?
 The frame was Greg’s gift to me on my birthday.
 Isn’t it lovely?
 I’m thinking of placing it in our bedroom.
 I’m thinking of placing it in a just such a position that if Greg is ever forced to have sex with me again-” (Except she didn’t say sex.
 She said THE word, the big one, the queen mother of dirty words, the “F-dash-dash-dash” word.) “-he can look at those picture while he’s (sexing) me.
 Do you think that will help your performance honey?” she asked her husband.

-There was an inopportune knock at the door.
-The construction of Finnegan duplex was such that when the drapes were open, those inside the Finnegan home could see the knocker.
+An inopportune knock at the door interrupted the proceedings.
+The construction of the Finnegan duplex was such that when the drapes were open, those inside the Finnegan home could see the knocker.
 We saw the knocker.
 It was Andy, the third party of the adventure James and I had planned for the night.

 Andy left.
 He just turned and walked back down the steps, got in his car, and drove away.
 Just like that, Andy escaped all that I was forced to endure.
 He didn’t respond to Mrs. Finnegan’s greeting.
 He didn’t go out of his way to be respectful to one of his elders, but he really wasn’t disrespectful either.
 He just turned and left.

 I didn’t know we could do that, I thought watching Andy leave.